BardicDefense/purple-hack/purplehack.md

 **Modifiers**: +1 if the character has the Jumping skill, -1 if wearing Medium armour, -2 if wearing Heavy armour.

-## Lifting

-The [encumbrance rules](#item-slots) are the standard way to measure how much a PC can carry around.
-However, to quickly calculate the maximum a character can lift or push, use their Strength × 15 in pounds.

 ## Light & Vision

 Wise characters carry illumination–magical or mundane–when exploring at night or